Tent Schools International

 A: We provide two main areas of service to our partners:

-First, we provide funding for school structures such as tents, shipping containers or cargo trucks, including both one-time and ongoing costs associated with launching a school within an established time limit.
+First, we provide funding for school structures such as tents, shipping containers or cargo trucks, including both one-time and ongoing costs associated with launching a school.
+We also follow up with at least partial funding for the school’s ongoing costs such as educational supplies, vocational training equipment, and school lunches.

 Second, we provide technology for tent-school instructors and older students involved in career training, as well as for resettled families in the United States — parents involved in career training and children attending U.S. schools.